 - Is responsible for appointing the Partnership's independent auditors and exercising oversight thereof.
 This also includes reviewing and evaluating the lead partner of the independent auditors; - Shall monitor the integrity and ensure the transparency of the Partnership's financial reporting processes and systems of internal controls regarding finance, accounting and regulatory compliance; - Shall ensure the qualifications and independence and monitor the performance of the Partnership's independent auditors and internal auditing function.
-This includes reviewing the independent auditors' audit scope and approach, including coordination, if any, of audit effort with internal audit; - Shall provide an avenue of communication among its independent auditors, management, the internal auditing department and the Board. - Shall ensure the rotation of the lead audit partner every five years, the engagement quality review partner every five years, and other audit partners every seven years, and consider whether there should be regular rotation of the audit firm itself.
+This includes reviewing the independent auditors' audit scope and approach, including coordination, if any, of audit effort with internal audit; - Shall provide an avenue of communication among its independent auditors, management, the internal auditing department and the Board. - Shall review and evaluate the lead partner of the independent auditors and ensure the rotation of the lead audit partner every five years and other audit partners every seven years, and consider whether there should be regular rotation of the audit firm itself. - Shall review the performance of the external auditors, and exercise final approval on the appointment or discharge of the auditors.
+This includes reviewing reports describing any material issues raised by the most recent internal quality-control reviews and peer reviews of the independent auditor, within the preceding five years, respecting one or more independent audits carried out by the firm, and any steps taken to deal with any such issues; and to review all relationships between the independent auditor and the company in order to assess the auditor's independence. - Shall institute and oversee special investigations as needed.

-In summary, we believe that the current regulations in place along with appropriate audit committee oversight are sufficient to achieve the desired objectives of mandatory audit firm rotation.
+In summary, we believe the current regulations in place along with appropriate audit committee oversight are sufficient to achieve the desired objectives of mandatory audit firm rotation.
 Companies and senior management are taking a more active role in oversight of their processes in place to prepare accurate financial statements and prevent misstatements due to error or fraud.
 Based on the factors outlined above, we believe the costs of implementing mandatory audit firm rotation significantly outweigh the benefits of this proposed Concept Release.
 We sincerely hope you reconsider this proposal until further experience and research introduce evidence that proves otherwise.